 As you guide a parent through the aging process, more than likely you’ll encounter income and expenses you never knew existed.
 Credit card debt, mortgages, investments — the list goes on.
-Whether your loved one is in good health or not, it’s wise to plan for the unexpected.
+Whether your loved one is in good health or on hospice, it’s wise to plan for the unexpected.
 But, it’s not to say that conversation isn’t easy.

 Here are 10 tips for managing an aging parent’s finances and communicating their wants and needs to siblings.
 We hope this serves a good starting point for developing financial planning around your parent’s wishes.